iristech-systems/surrealengine/README.md

 - `RangeField`: For range values (min-max pairs)
 - `OptionField`: For optional values (similar to Rust's Option type)
 - `FutureField`: For future/promise values and computed fields
+- `EmailField`: For storing email addresses with validation
+- `URLField`: For storing URLs with validation
+- `IPAddressField`: For storing IP addresses with validation (IPv4/IPv6)
+- `SlugField`: For storing URL slugs with validation
+- `ChoiceField`: For storing values from a predefined set of choices

 ## When to Use Sync vs. Async